onsi/biloba/docs/index.md

 This design decision helps reduce flakiness in your test suite.
 It's possible that the concrete DOM element returned by a hypothetical `FindElement` function is gone (perhaps it was asynchronously re-rendered by your front-end view layer) by the time you attempt to `Click()` it.
 Instead, Biloba runs a single synchronous snippet of JavaScript in the browser that fetches the element and then performs the action on it.

-Finally - some Biloba methods use the **first** element returned by the `selector` while others use **all** elements returned by the selector.
+Finally - some Biloba methods use the **first** element returned by the `selector` while others use **every** element returned by the selector.
 The difference is usually clear based on the name of the method.

 Now that we know how to `select` DOM elements - let's dig into what we can do with them.

-### Existence, Visibility, and Interactibility
+### Existence, Counting, Visibility, and Interactibility

 You can check if a tab has an element matching `selector` with: